yast/yast.github.io/_posts/2020-11-24-digest-of-yast-development-sprint-113.md

 citizens (like partitions or LVM logical volumes) instead of an obscure feature hidden in the screen for editing a file system.

-As part of such effort, we have improved the existing mechanism to suggest a given list of subvolumes, based on the selected product and system role.
+As part of that effort, we improved the existing mechanism to suggest a given list of subvolumes, based on the selected product and system role.
 See more details and screenshots at [the corresponding pull request](https://github.com/yast/yast-storage-ng/pull/1164).

-We have also added some support for Btrfs quotas, a mechanism that can be used to improve space accounting and to ensure a given subvolume (eg. `/var` or `/tmp`) does not grow too much and ends up filling up all the space in the root file system.
+We also added some support for Btrfs quotas, a mechanism that can be used to improve space accounting and to ensure a given subvolume (eg. `/var` or `/tmp`) does not grow too much and ends up filling up all the space in the root file system.
 [This pull request](https://github.com/yast/yast-storage-ng/pull/1165) explains the new feature with several